Working Papers

 High-frequency Density Nowcasts of State-Level Carbon Dioxide (CO2) Emissions in the U.S.

-Accurate tracking of anthropogenic carbon dioxide emissions is crucial for shaping climate policies and meeting global decarbonization targets.
-This paper introduces a panel nowcasting framework to obtain higher-frequency predictions of state-level per-capita energy consumption and CO2 emissions growth in the United States.
-The approach combines a panel MIDAS specification for energy consumption with a bridge equation that links emissions growth to those nowcasts using panel quantile regression methods.
-A pseudo out-of-sample exercise for 2009-2018 shows gains in predictive accuracy relative to a historical benchmark and supports the use of higher-frequency indicators for more reliable density estimates.
+Accurate tracking of anthropogenic carbon dioxide (CO2) emissions is crucial for shaping climate policies and meeting global decarbonization targets.
+However, energy consumption and emissions data are released annually and with substantial publication lags, hindering timely decision-making.
+This paper introduces a panel nowcasting framework to produce higher-frequency predictions of the state-level growth rate of per-capita energy consumption and CO2 emissions in the United States (U.S.).
+Our approach employs a panel mixed-data sampling (MIDAS) model to predict per-capita energy consumption growth, considering quarterly personal income, monthly electricity consumption, and a weekly economic conditions index as predictors.
+A bridge equation linking per-capita CO2 emissions growth with the nowcasts of energy consumption is estimated using panel quantile regression methods.
+A pseudo out-of-sample study (2009-2018), simulating the real-time data release calendar, confirms the improved accuracy of our nowcasts with respect to a historical benchmark.
+Our results suggest that by leveraging the availability of higher-frequency indicators, we not only enhance predictive accuracy for per-capita energy consumption growth but also provide more reliable estimates of the distribution of CO2 emissions growth.

 Here Comes the Rain: Weather Shocks and Economic Outcomes in Ecuador